5 Working with Data

 columns refer

-to the same kind of measurement (e.g. score) and therefore should be actually
+to the same kind of measurement (some score

 one variable in a long data set.
 We would like our new factor to be called